nuitrcs/Griffith_LURN_dashboard/flexdashboard/README.md

     - `patient_id` :  the desired patient to analyze (default = 1)
     - `patient_week` :  the week of the doctor visit (can be any number in `[0, 4, 8, 12, 16, 20, 24]`, default = NULL and will pick the last week the patient has in the data)
     - `study_arm` : the arm of the patient (can either be "arm_1" or "arm_2", default = NULL and will pick the first arm that this patient has data for)
+    - `reference_population` : the desired reference population for comparison (default = "study_arm", i.e., use patients within the same arm of this study.
+Other option is "baseline", i.e., use this patient's baseline values)
-    - `show_density`: boolean defining whether to show grayscale density plots for the reference population (default = FALSE)
+    - `show_density`: boolean defining whether to show grayscale density plots for the reference population (default = FALSE).
+Note that this will always show the density for the "study_arm" reference population (and is independent of the `reference_population` parameter).
     - `show_median`: boolean defining whether to show the median values for the reference population (default = TRUE)
     - `show_table`: boolean defining whether to show the table tab first (default = FALSE, i.e., show the plots tab first)
     - `annotate_plot`: boolean defining whether to annotate the plot with descriptions and instructions (default =  FALSE, currently not fully implements)